Bigaston/pico-8-newgrounds-tutorial/README.md

 end
 ```

-The methode I've use is not the better, the most optimised but it's work and it's not bad!
+The methode I've use is not the best one or the most optimised but it's working and it's not that bad!

-We are going to setup a second function, with this function you can awnser to the API to unlock a new function.
-We are going to use the pin 0 to said we need to unlock a medals, and the pin 1 to say wich medals we want to unlock.
-I use 2 pin because if you want to create other system, like sharable score, you can change the value of the pin 0, you don't have conflicts with that.
+We are going to setup a second function, with this function you can ask to the API to unlock a new function.
+We are going to use the pin "0" to say we need to unlock a medals, and the pin 1 to say which medal we want to unlock.
+I use 2 pin because if you want to create another system, like a sharable score, you can change the value of the pin 0 so you don't have conflicts with that.

 So the function is very simple :